First: Concentrate on essentials

 Step 2: Name the priority of the topic

-The recipient must be able to classify the problem or issue immediately.
-Therefore, try to specify the priority first.
-For classification, I recommend the so-called "Eisenhower Method" (named after the US General and President Dwight D. Eisenhower).
+The recipient must be able to immediately classify the problem or the facts.
+Therefore, first try to indicate the priority.
+For classification, I recommend the so-called “Eisenhower method” (named after the American general and president Dwight D. Eisenhower).

 This results in the following combinations of importance and urgency: